dreamking60/d3-start-to-finish-leanpub/manuscript/01 Introduction.md

 You should also be comfortable opening and editing code in a code editor (such as VS Code, Atom or Brackets) and setting up a local web server.

-If you need to get up to speed on the above languages and tools I suggest reading my [HTML, SVG, CSS & JavaScript for Data Visualisation](https://learn.createwithdata.com/books/html-svg-css-and-javascript-for-data-visualisation/) book.
+If you need to get up to speed on the above languages and tools I suggest reading my [Fundamentals of HTML, SVG, CSS & JavaScript for Data Visualisation](fundamentalsbook) book.
 If you understand everything in that book you'll be ready for this one.

 ## What you’ll learn